T. B. C. Lalvenchhunga: MLA

 Lalvenchhunga is a first time member of the Mizoram assembly and was elected in the Aizwal West 1 Assembly constituency representing the Zoram People's Movement in the 2023 Mizoram Legislative Assembly election.
 He polled 11,872 votes and defeated his nearest rival, Zothantluanga of the Mizo National Front, by a margin of 4,667 votes.
-He is currently the chairman of CSR cell in Mizoram.
+He is currently the chairman of a CSR cell in Mizoram.